 When selecting potential private equity and real estate investments, investors typically focus on the likely valuations at which managers will acquire companies or properties and the amount of debt they will use to do so.
 Such considerations fall within the investment due diligence process (IDD).
 They are clearly critical to determining an investment’s return potential.
 However, IDD is only one dimension of the comprehensive due diligence that needs to be performed.
 Rigorous operational due diligence (ODD) – assessment of the manager’s operational risk – is just as essential.

 Recognition of the existence of operational risks within hedge funds has grown over recent years.
-Such risks resulted in hedge fund investors’ losses, as we explained here.
+Such risks resulted in hedge fund investors’ losses, as we explained in our previous piece: Are you aware of hedge funds’ less obvious risks?
 By contrast, there has been less appreciation of operational risks in private equity and real estate firms.
-In 2018, however, the collapse of a prominent private equity firm from the Europe, Middle East & Africa region helped to highlight the importance of these issues.
-The organization – which specialized in emerging markets investments – had operating costs that outstripped revenues.
-To fund its operations, it therefore took out loans, which quickly mounted up.
-While private equity firms typically borrow money to finance investments, doing so to cover manager operating expenses is unconventional.
+In 2022, the jailing of a North American private equity manager highlighted the importance of these issues.
+The manager was convicted of fraudulently taking out bank loans for his fund.
+To do so, he falsified documents including subscription agreements, audit letters and bank statements.

 So, why are private equity and real estate managers – like hedge funds – subject to operational risks?
 Aside from select cases of outright dishonesty, a significant issue can arise from how such firms are set up.
 While they often possess significant expertise in investment matters, managers do not always have sufficient resources in vital auxiliary functions such as technology, information security or control functions.
 In the example above, the private equity firm admitted that the expansion of its back office functions hadn’t kept up with the growth of its funds.